 I adore the almost chewy texture of the ice-cold tart out of the freezer (briefly thawed).
 And of course, it will store for much longer there.
 Therefore, this is the option that I recommend.
 If you prefer something you don’t have to thaw, when stored in the fridge, the avocado chocolate fudge layer will be more like a pudding in texture, and the caramel cream will be very soft.
 In fact, if you plan to store it in the fridge, I recommend a couple of changes to the ingredients so that it isn’t too soft.
 See the recipe notes for those.
 The gist of it is that less liquid and more fat (gasp) is helpful for keeping the tart solid at refrigerator temperature.

-- ¾ c. pitted dates, loosely packed, soaked for at least two hours
+- 3/4 cup pitted dates loosely packed, soaked in warm water for 2+ hours

 - 1 ripe banana

 For the pretzel crust:

 Add the pretzel "flour" and coconut oil to a blender or food processor.
 Pulse several times until the mixture starts to stick.

 Add the coconut sugar and half of the nondairy milk.
 Pulse repeatedly until the sugar is well-combined.

 Test the mixture by pinching a bit of it between your fingers to see if it holds together.
 Add the rest of the nondairy milk if needed, a tablespoon at a time, until it does.

 Transfer the mixture into a pie or tart dish.
 Use your fingers to press it down, and up the sides, in an even layer.
 Place the dish in the freezer for the crust to set, and wipe out the blender.

 Add the avocado, sugar, pinch of salt, coffee, vanilla extract, and about half of the nondairy milk to the blender.
 Blend until smooth (or as smooth as you can get it, depending on the size of your blender).